cea-hpc/modules/doc/source/modulefile.rst

  ``--soft`` hiding command match a given module, regular hiding mode is considered.
 If both a regular and a ``--hard`` hiding command match a given module, hard hiding mode is retained.

+ Hidden modules included in the result of an :subcmd:`avail` sub-command are reported with a ``hidden`` tag applied to them.

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select